Phibedy/camera/README.md

 # camera
-Basically some modules for different cameras used by [LMS](https://github.com/Phibedy/LMS)
+ * Basically some modules for different cameras used by [LMS](https://github.com/Phibedy/LMS)
+ * Only works on linux atm
+  * You have to install v4l-utils
 ###TODO
  * get it running
  * Docs